 The source code is licensed and available under the GPL v2 (GNU General Public License, Version 2), some components are under compatible licenses such as LGPL and BSD.
 GPL safeguards key freedoms for you, such as access to and modification of the source code.

-For production environments (the real world!), some new additions are extremely useful and sometimes even vital for application performance as well as for maintenance and troubleshooting.
-For the MySQL Community to thrive, there is a need for upto-date builds on all relevant platforms, with speedy availability of new innovation.
-This encourages testing and use in more environments, which in turn enhances the feedback cycle, and improves quality.
-The packaging is also part of this.
+For production environments (the real world!), some new additions were extremely useful and sometimes even vital for application performance as well as for maintenance and troubleshooting.
+For the MySQL Community to thrive, there was a need for upto-date builds on all relevant platforms, with speedy availability of new innovation.
+This encouraged testing and use in more environments, which in turn enhanced the feedback cycle, and improves quality.
+The packaging was also part of this.

 Direct and Upstream Contributors

 - the MySQL team at Google (Google patches)